k12345663/studio/PROJECT_REPORT.md

 2.  **Initial Kit Generation**:
     *   `handleGenerateKit` in `page.tsx` calls `generateInterviewKit` flow with all provided inputs.
     *   AI returns structured data after *deeply analyzing the context and resume (including projects)*.
-    *   Response is mapped to `InterviewKit` client type (generating client IDs, setting default score to 5 for 1-10 slider, applying default times based on difficulty if needed).
+    *   Response is mapped to `InterviewKit` client type (generating client IDs, setting default question score to 5 for 1-10 slider, applying default times based on difficulty if needed, ensuring rubric weights sum to 1.0).
     *   `interviewKit` state is updated.

 3.  **Display and Interaction**: